olirehacek/oop_stream/README.md

 ## HUGE Disclaimer :warning:
 All codes that are written in this repository are just snippets and I do not guarantee their correctness.
-Even though I tried to make them correct there could be things that cannot be interpreted without context or simply there was not enough time to fix it :see_no_evil:
+Even though I tried to make them correct there could be things that cannot be interpreted without context or simply there was not enough time to fix it.
 Videos are "independent" and presented as ALTERNATIVE and ADDITIONAL materials and DO NOT represent the quality of offical course materials